 Figuring out how to be thankful when you’re not is tricky.

 We’re Brits in the USA and so we came to this land of opportunity with absolutely no idea what to do over Thanksgiving.

 Every family had their own traditions involving varying amounts of football, shopping, turkey eating and, in some instances, a strange culinary conundrum called sweet potato pie.

 What’s with those marshmallows smoothed on top??

-Yet whatever people ate or drank, no matter which football team they rooted for, or how much traveling to family they had to navigate, one thing was clear.
+Yet whatever people ate or drank, no matter which football team they rooted for or how much traveling to family they had to navigate, one thing was clear.

-Thanksgiving is a time of gratitude for the blessings of life.
+Thanksgiving is a time of gratitude.

 I couldn’t see anything worthy of thanks.

 Navigating all that comes with a diagnosis left me tired, angry, nauseous and questioning.

 My underwhelmed faith and overwhelmed heart were as inclined to give thanks as a tween boy is to spontaneously showering.